paultopia/experimental-cryogen/resources/templates/md/posts/jsoup-is-awesome.md

 I'm really happy I finally took the trouble to get a handle on Clojure-Java interop---there are a lot of really nice Java libraries out there!

+Further reading:

-(Note to self: maybe try out [Reaver](https://github.com/mischov/reaver), which is a library someone built to leverage Jsoup in Clojure.)
+- [Reaver](https://github.com/mischov/reaver), is a library someone built to leverage Jsoup in Clojure.)

+- [A blog post](http://josf.info/blog/2014/10/02/practical-zippers-extracting-text-with-enlive/) with an example of the manually-walking-the-DOM strategy to get text with Enlive.